knuckleswtf/scribe-tag2attributes/README.md

 + #[ResponseFromFile('responses/not_found.json', status: 404, merge: '{"resource": "user"}', description: '404, User not found')]
   public function doSomething()
 ```

-> Note
->
-> This rule will only work on methods in classes.
-Unfortunately, attributes can't be added to inline (closure) routes in a neat way.

 ## Usage
 - Make sure the minimum PHP version in your `composer.json` is 8.0 (ie you should have `"php": ">= 8.0"` or similar in your `"require"` section).